 If you have a malfunctioning or corrupted USB drive, formatting it may be the best way to get it back to its original working state.
-Even if your drive is healthy, you may still want to format it to get rid of the contents there.
+Even if your drive is healthy, you may still want to format it as a quick and easy way to erase its contents.

 This article looks at some ways you can format a USB drive on Windows.
-If you know some other ways of achieving the same result, tell us about it in the comments section below.
+If you know some other ways of achieving the same result, let us know about them in the comments section below.

 Which File System Should You Use?

 Before you format your USB drive, you need to think about which file system to use.
-File Systems are simply ways of organising data on a storage device (such as hard drives or SD Cards), and support for various file systems varies depending on your operating system.
+File Systems are simply ways of organizing data on a storage device (such as hard drives or SD Cards).
+Support for various file systems varies depending on your operating system.

 |Pros||Cons||Best Used For|

 |Fat 32||* Compatible with all major operating systems|

 |* Cannot handle single files larger than 4GB|

 |* Removable storage devices such as USB Flash Drives|

 * Devices that need to be plugged into a variety of operating systems